 Retained earnings are net profit (revenue and income streams minus expenses) remaining after dividends paid to shareholders and investors at the end of a reporting period.
 The way you manage your net profit over time – particularly retained earnings – is an important consideration for potential lenders and investors.
 Your statement of retained earnings is vital when applying for a loan or investment funding because it gives investors insight into how healthy your business is and what your business intentions are.
 Positive retained earnings indicate a commitment to overall growth whereas negative retained earnings are indicative of net loss and an accumulative deficit.

-The retained earnings are listed under ‘Shareholders’ Equity’, (sometimes also referred to as shareholder equity / stockholders’ equity), as per the example of a balance sheet shown above, but what exactly is meant by the term?
+The retained earnings are listed under ‘Shareholders’ Equity’, (sometimes also referred to as shareholder equity/stockholders’ equity), as per the example of a balance sheet shown above, what are retained earnings exactly?
 Shareholders’ equity is the difference between total assets and total liabilities.
 It’s the share of owners or residual claim after all debts have been paid.
 Retained earnings form part of the shareholder equity; it’s the percentage of net income not distributed as dividends paid.

 In the equity section of the balance sheet, there are two categories: common stock and retained earnings.
 The equity, or common stock, is the stock held by founders or the initial investment of shareholders in the corporation.
 On the balance sheet, assets=liabilities + shareholders’ equity.
 Shareholders’ equity is comprised of common stock + retained earnings.
 These retained earnings may be used as dividends paid, to pay off debt or to generate revenue via business growth.
 See the model below: